craftcms/docs/docs/3.x/dev/filters.md

 ## `withoutKey`

-Returns an array without the specified key.
+Returns an array without one or more specified keys.

+The key can be a single key as a string:

 ```twig
 {% set array = {